frankiejarrett/woocommerce-countdown-banner/readme.txt

 If relative time is enabled, the banner will try to detect customer's timezone so that the same countdown end time will apply for all customers, no matter their location.

-For example, the countdown will end at 3:00pm in New York and also at 3:00pm in Paris.
+For example, the countdown will end at **3:00pm in New York** and also at **3:00pm in Paris**.
 No matter where your customer is, the banner will disappear at 3:00pm.

-In contrast, if relative time is disabled, the countdown will end at the same _moment in time_ no matter where your customers are.
+In contrast, if relative time is disabled, the countdown will end at the __same moment in time_ no matter where your customers are.

-For example, the countdown will end at 3:00pm in New York, but will end at 9:00pm in Paris.
+For example, the countdown will end at **3:00pm in New York**, but at **9:00pm in Paris**.

 == Screenshots ==